dshcherb/bundle-cockroachdb-ha/README.md

 sudo snap install --channel 2.7/candidate
 ```

+If you do not have a controller already, bootstrap a controller via the LXD provider by following this doc: https://juju.is/docs/lxd-cloud.

-Second, update all submodules recursively to get charm sources.
+Update all submodules recursively to get charm sources.

 ```
 git submodule update --init --recursive